ARTS-Laboratory/LabVIEW-code-for-Recording-Optris-Xi-videos/software/README.md

 # Code
 LabVIEW code to operate Optris thermal cameras.

 The software development kit (SDK) must be installed for the code to function.
-The installer can be found in [here](SDK/otcsdk-11.3.0-amd64.exe).

 Implementation of camera preview footage in LabVIEW is in progress.
 There is no preview.